 Sometimes, two people can get bored with one another and start looking for someone new to date.
 Flirting is common in high school because teens are just figuring out what they like and don’t like.
 A student will rarely cheat on their partner at this point, but it does happen, resulting in a breakup when it does.

-5. Lack of maturity:
+5. Lack Of Maturity:

 When kids first start dating, they don’t have much experience.
 They may have a lot of fun together, but not know if it’s serious or not.
 As teenagers get older, they need to decide on the seriousness of the relationship and where they want it to go in the future.
 If both people aren’t on the same page, or can’t decide on what they want in the long term, it’s best to end the relationship.

-6. Lack of intimacy:
+6. Lack Of Intimacy:

 For some teens, having sex is a big deal.
 It makes them feel closer to their partner and like they are more committed than those who haven’t had sex with them.
 If one person wants to wait until marriage and the other doesn’t, their relationship will likely end because there will not be an agreement on when they should have sex together as a couple.

-For some, breakups are as simple as they don’t want a relationship in the long term and decide that it’s best for them to part ways with their mate.
+For some, breakups are as simple as they don’t want a relationship in the long term and deciding that it’s best for them to part ways with their mate.
 If you’re dating someone who is unsure about committing and wants to take things slow, be patient and let them decide the pace of your relationship.

 If one partner wants to be married and start a family, but the other doesn’t want those things in their life, it may cause problems in the long run.
 See if you can compromise and agree on what you both want out of your future together.